How Much Does It Cost To Paint A Car A Different Color?

 Quality and Color of Paint

-As mentioned earlier, higher-quality paints in unconventional colors can be much more costly than standard types.
-Covering a car in several layers of paint requires a lot of the stuff.
+As mentioned earlier, higher-quality paints in unconventional colors can be much more expensive than standard types.
+Covering a car in multiple layers of paint requires a lot of the stuff.

 Manufacturer-specific paints can be the most challenging way to go since these will need to be color-matched to the specifications.
 Expect these paints to be two or three times the cost of regular options.